 |Clinical Placement(s) (that are not part of the PTY scheme)||Y||Yes|

-The programmes comprises of 29 days of taught study and 16 days of directed study.
+The programme is comprised of 29 days of taught study and 16 days of directed study.
 The clinical competencies build on each other and the majority of teaching activity on clinical competence development is through clinical simulation/role play.
-Trainees should complete a minimum of 80 clinical contact hours with patients (face to face or on the telephone) within an IAPT services as a requirement of their training and should undertake a minimum of 40 hours of supervision of which at least 20 hours should be case management and 20 hour should be clinical skills supervision.
-These 80 clinical contact hours and 40 supervision hours are in addition to the 15-20 practice-based learning days directed by the university of Surrey (as outlined in the assessment pack).
+Trainees should complete a minimum of 80 clinical contact hours with patients (face to face or on the telephone) within an IAPT service as a requirement of their training and should undertake a minimum of 40 hours of supervision of which at least 20 hours should be case management and 20 hours should be clinical skills supervision.
+These 80 clinical contact hours and 40 supervision hours are in addition to the 16 practice-based learning days directed by the university of Surrey (as outlined in the change to handbook).

-The programmes are one year full time and are divided into four modules.
+The programme is divided into four modules.
 The programme requires 50 percent theory and 50 percent practice in modules 1 and 2.
 All taught modules are worth 15 credits.